iamhenry/Roo-Rules-and-Tools/task_analysis.md

    - Define actionable steps to address identified issues and implement improvements.
    - Ensure the plan aligns with project goals and best practices.
    - Ensure the plan is SMART (Specific, Measurable, Achievable, Relevant, Time-bound)

+// TODO: ADD LINKS TO MISSING TOOLS LIKE `AnalyzeUserQuery`